 Since equity investors must fund the purchase of such assets, the Free Cash Flow to Equity figure must account for this.

 FCFE vs FCFF

-FCFF stands for Free Cash Flow to the Firm and represents that cash flow that’s available to all investors in the business (both debt and equity).
+FCFF stands for Free Cash Flow to the Firm and represents the cash flow that’s available to all investors in the business (both debt and equity).

 The only real difference between the two is interest expense and their impact on taxes.
 Assuming a company has some debt, its FCFF will be higher than FCFE by the after-tax cost of debt amount.